readyready15728/misc/xfce4-on-lubuntu.md

 Feeling pretty good about my results so far, of course a new issue cropped up, and that was Mudlet flashing in the task bar whenever any new messages came in.
 I was not having this issue with LXDE.
-Anyway I found a Mudlet setting to disable this behavior.
+Anyway, I found a Mudlet setting to disable this behavior.

 And now for some cosmetic but nice changes: I went into Appearance from the